miklevin/MikeLev.in/fasthtml.md

 ## FastHTML Examples

 > FastHTML and FastAPI are two very different things.
 One fits your vibe and the
 > doesn't.
-I can't tell you which is which, but I can show you.
-At least, I can
+I can't tell you which is which —— but I can show you why I love
-> show you FastHTML.
-Examples for FastAPI abound elsewhere.
+> FastHHTML and how it has put the love back in webdev for me.

 I know you're curious about FastHTML databases.
 Here's how they work: